Daedaluzz/artesfera-platform/.github/instructions/standart.instructions.md

 - Use `useContext` for accessing context values.
 - Use `brand-yellow`for text and UI accents on light-theme.
 - Use `brand-navy-blue` for text and UI accents on dark-theme.
+- Primary CTA button text should be `brand-black` in dark mode for better readability against glassmorphic backgrounds and should not change color on hover.
+- Secondary CTA button text should be `brand-white` in dark mode.
+- Use standardized shadcn PrimaryButton and SecondaryButton components for all buttons and CTAs across the platform, with all styling and animation logic contained within the components.
+- PrimaryButton and SecondaryButton components should receive all needed parameters (text, icons, onClick handlers, etc.) via props for maximum reusability.
+- All button styling should follow the established glassmorphism and brand design patterns from CTASection.tsx.
 - Never use solid color backgrounds on buttons or clickable elements.
 - All clickable elements must follow glassmorphism principles with blur, transparency, and shining edges.
 - Use colors only for hovers, accents, glows, and drop shadows.